tx-agent-kit

 pnpm env:configure

-This writes defaults like AUTH_SECRET=local-dev-auth-secret-123456 and DATABASE_URL=postgres://postgres:postgres@localhost:5432/tx_agent_kit.
+This writes defaults like AUTH_SECRET=<generated-local-secret> and DATABASE_URL=postgres://postgres:postgres@localhost:5432/<domain_identifier>.

 The .env file is gitignored and never committed.